 In concept, it’s very simple and you don’t need another rule if you relentlessly focus on this one:

-There is absolutely no substitute for hiring and retaining “A” players to create the best possible leadership team.
-Period.
+There is no substitute for a great leadership team.

 While this bears a family resemblance to strength, it’s more focused on the explosive bursts of strength required at critical moments.

 Power determines your business’ ability move quickly to attack initiatives by applying all the resources you can muster at that precise moment.

 When you have an “all hands on deck” challenge that requires a rapid, full force response, your power will make all the difference.